 Filet Mignon with Garlic Herb Butter & Red Wine Reduction

-Tender, juicy filet mignon seared to perfection, crowned with a melting garlic-herb butter, and finished with a deep, rich red wine reduction.
-A celebration on the plate — simple, elegant, unforgettable.
+Tender, juicy filet mignon seared to perfection with a bold, clean crust from Shamrock Standard , crowned with a melting garlic-herb butter, and finished with a rich red wine reduction.
+Simple.
+Honest.
+Built right.

 Ingredients